skang23/YelpFind/README.md

 The following **required** functionality is completed:

-- [V] Table rows for search results should be dynamic height according to the content height.
+- [X] Table rows for search results should be dynamic height according to the content height.
-- [V] Custom cells should have the proper Auto Layout constraints.
+- [X] Custom cells should have the proper Auto Layout constraints.
-- [V] Search bar should be in the navigation bar (doesn't have to expand to show location like the real Yelp app does).
+- [X] Search bar should be in the navigation bar (doesn't have to expand to show location like the real Yelp app does).

 The following **optional** features are implemented:

-- [V] Search results page
+- [X] Search results page
-   - [V] Infinite scroll for restaurant results.
+   - [X] Infinite scroll for restaurant results.
    - [ ] Implement map view of restaurant results.
 - [ ] Implement the restaurant detail page.